 Restaurant Operating Guide

-As a restaurant owner to an existing business, constructing a new building/finish-out of space or remodeling/restoring structure you must follow all guidelines put into place by Texas Department of State Health Services (DSHS).
+As a restaurant owner of an existing business, constructing a new building/finish-out of space or remodeling/restoring a structure you must follow all guidelines put into place by the Texas Department of State Health Services (DSHS).

 - Complete a Plan Review Application

 - $250 application fee - paid by check, credit card, or cash

 - Supporting documents for application

 - Full menu, including beverages and prepackaged food

 - Plans must include information about plumbing, mechanical/ventilation, and a finishing schedule that describes walls, floors, and ceilings, such as, color and texture

 - Plans must include a site plan and floor plan to scale with labeled equipment and fixtures -- Construction plans are preferred